 We and King jointly managed a Phase III clinical program and NDA submission for REMOXY.
 In mid-2008, the FDA accepted our NDA for REMOXY with Priority Review.
 In December 2008, we received from the FDA a Complete Response Letter for the NDA for REMOXY.
-In this Complete Response Letter, the FDA indicated additional non-clinical data is required to support the approval of REMOXY.
-The FDA has not requested or recommended additional clinical efficacy studies prior to approval.
-In March 2009, King assumed sole responsibility for the regulatory approval of REMOXY.
-This shift of responsibility did not change any economic term of our strategic alliance with King.
-In July 2009, King met with the FDA to discuss REMOXY.
-In February 2010, King announced that they expect to resubmit the REMOXY NDA in the fourth quarter of 2010.
+In this Complete Response Letter, the FDA indicated additional non-clinical data was required to support the approval of REMOXY.
+Also, the FDA did not request or recommend additional clinical efficacy studies prior to approval.
+In 2009, King assumed sole responsibility for the regulatory approval of REMOXY.
+This shift of responsibility did not change any economic term of the King Agreements.
+In December 2010, King resubmitted the REMOXY NDA.
+In January 2011, we announced that the FDA had accepted the resubmission of the REMOXY NDA.
+In June 2011, we and Pfizer announced that King received a Complete Response Letter from the FDA in response to their resubmission of the REMOXY NDA.
+The FDA's Complete Response Letter raised concerns related to, among other matters, the Chemistry, Manufacturing, and Controls section of the NDA for REMOXY.
+Certain drug lots showed inconsistent release performance during in vitro testing.
+It is not known at this time whether this is an artifact of the testing method or a manufacturing deficiency.
+Sufficient information does not yet exist to accurately assess the time required to resolve the concerns raised in the FDA's Complete Response Letter.